Fumihito Haraguchi: Professional career

 While he once more got alternated to catch with Umeno and Sakamoto when the season started, majority of his appearances this season were as a pinch hitter (30 out of 48 games).
 He did not fare well in his first 15 outings, and was eventually removed from the roster on August 17 when he only managed 1 hit in 10 pinch hitter at-bats.
 Nevertheless, this didn't prevent him from hitting 0.361 in the farm games which got him promoted back to the main squad in mid-September.
 When Umeno started experiencing pain in his right torso, Haraguchi was once more assigned the catcher role.
 He had a handful of outings until Umeno recovered in October, then he returned to being a pinch hitter.
 He consistently hit above 0.300 since his return from the farm, and he remained in the main squad and continued to hit well until the season ended.
-Offense-wise, he finished with 20 hits, 19 RBIs and a 0.278 average (0.300 as a pinch hitter).
+Offense-wise, he finished with 20 hits, 19 RBI, and a .278 average (.300 as a pinch hitter).
 His defense as a catcher left much to be desired however, as he recorded only a 10% success rate in catching base stealing attempts.

+On September 29, 2025, Haraguchi announced that he would be retiring following the conclusion of the season.